theRealGetman/feature-manager/README.md

 ```

 ## Contributions
-Feel free to contact me (a.e.getman@gmail.com) or create Merge Requests for this repository :)
+Feel free to contact me (a.e.getman@gmail.com) or create Pull Requests for this repository :)